Bandwidth

 Advanced

-In distributed systems, bandwidth is a limiting factor for data replication, video streaming, and real-time applications.
-Advanced monitoring tools track usage to optimise allocation and prevent bottlenecks.
+In distributed systems, bandwidth often acts as a limiting factor for data replication, video streaming, and real-time applications.
+Monitoring tools track usage to optimise allocation and reduce the risk of bottlenecks.

 Metrics